 Teas and extracts can help to support mental concentration and are particularly beneficial to anyone fatigued from working long hours at the computer or overly stressed from daily live activities.

-In one study conducted on rats it was shown that Gynostemma pentaphyllum polysaccharides, "mainly composed of mannose, glucose, arabinose, rhamnose, galactose and glucuronic acid", had an anti-fatigue effect on a physical level.
+In one study conducted on mice it was shown that Gynostemma pentaphyllum polysaccharides, "mainly composed of mannose, glucose, arabinose, rhamnose, galactose and glucuronic acid", had an anti-fatigue effect on a physical level.
+(Source)

 According 2016 published research in the journal Psychopharmacology, gypenosides and their neuroprotective effects are believed to increase monoamine neurotransmitter levels in the brain, demonstrating "antidepressant-like effects in mice."